We must eliminate gender inequality in order to bring peace to the world and put an end to poverty

 Hanzade Doğan Boyner continued her speech by saying, “Corruption, the ineffectiveness of law, poverty...
 All of these are the common problems of underdeveloped countries.
 It is not possible to solve these through the inequality between man and women.
 We cannot bring peace into this world without solving these problems.
 We cannot get rid of hunger, the immigrant issue and wars without this!” noting that the public and private sectors, the NGOs and international organizations should cooperate to achieve this.

-Hanzade Doğan Boyner emphasized that they had organized the International Day of the Girl Conference as the Aydın Doğan Foundation in cooperation with the leading organizations of the UN, giving examples of the contributions of the "Daddy, Send Me To School Project," in its 10th year, to the lives of young girls and their families:
+Hanzade Doğan Boyner emphasized that they had organized the International Day of the Girl Conference as the Aydın Doğan Foundation in cooperation with the leading organizations of the UN, giving examples of the contributions of the "Daddy, Send Me To School Movement," in its 10th year, to the lives of young girls and their families:

 “We have had 33 dormitories built for female students with the "Daddy, Send Me To School" campaign" thus far.
 We have had schools built in 12 villages that did not have schools before.
 We have given scholarships to more than 10 thousand girls throughout their education...
 But, beyond that, the research we conducted to measure the social impact of our project shows that BBGO (Daddy, Send Me To School) girls continue their education, and that those girls staying at BBGO dormitories become more active participants in economic life.
 As our first aim, we made sure that each girl at the age of primary education is registered at a school.
 Our next step should be working to make sure that the girls continue their education and gain professions.
 There is so much work we need to do apart from educating women for them to have a presence both in business and social life.
 From now on, as the Aydın Doğan Foundation, we will be focusing on issues such as women’s right to be individuals, to express themselves and to exist unto themselves.”